 This time I want to NASA’s Hangar One, which is very large and can be seen from the 101.
 According to Wikipedia: Hangar One is one of the world’s largest freestanding structures, covering 8 acres (3.2 ha), and has long been one of the most recognizable landmarks of California’s Silicon Valley.
 An early example of mid-century modern architecture, it was built in the 1930s as a naval airship station for the USS Macon.

 NASA itself has had a huge impact on San Francisco.
-It’s defence contract funding after WW2 kick started Silicon Valley and has had an ongoing impact on the economy and technical innovation.
+It’s defence contract funding after WW2 kick-started Silicon Valley and has had an ongoing impact on the economy and technological innovation.
 The complexes that surround it belong to Lougheed Martin, Honeywell, and IBM.